-Mandatory Arbitration Clauses Are Everywhere But Aren't Good For The Consumer
+Mandatory Arbitration Clauses Are Everywhere but Aren't Really That Good for the Consumer

-mandatory arbitration ties your hands and prevents you from getting protections and remedies available under state and federal law
+mandatory arbitration, while getting you something, ties your hands and prevents you from getting other remedies available under state and federal law

-You may have heard of arbitration, but you may not know what it means.
-Arbitration is another method of resolving disputes where parties present their sides of a complaint to an independent person who then decides on the rules, facts, and arguments before making a decision on the dispute.
-It’s similar to court proceedings, but you’re not in front of a judge or jury.
+You may have heard of arbitration, but you probably don't know exactly what it entails.
+Arbitration is another method of resolving disputes where parties present their sides of a complaint to an independent person who then decides on the rules, facts of the case, and arguments before making a decision on the dispute.
+It's similar to court proceedings, but you're not in front of a judge or a jury.

 what is arbitration?